 File for Bankruptcy

 Bankruptcy can be complicated, but it’s a viable solution for handling your debt.
 This last-ditch strategy may be the best choice when other options fail to get you out of a stressful financial circumstance.
 Sometimes a fresh start is worth the restrictive conditions of bankruptcy.
 There are two basic types to choose from: Chapter 7 completely cancels your bills, while Chapter 13 sets up a 3- to 5-year repayment plan.
+With Chapter 7, you can even get a bankruptcy car loan down the line to help rebuild your credit score.

 When handled responsibly, debt can be used to buy a home and get a college education.
 However, it’s escalating among U.S. consumers at a dangerous pace, putting generations at financial risk.
 With these four strategies for handling your debt, you’ll stay on the good side of credit.